 Once you've chosen your material, your next priority will be planning enough counter space.
 In our experience, a total of 36' of 24"-deep counter is the bare minimum.
 Select a material that will suit the style of your house and your cooking style.
-If your heart is set on a manufactured countertop like quartz or recycled glass, take note - most use pigments that are not designed to stand up to outdoor use, so the elements may change its appearance over time.
+If your heart is set on a manufactured countertop like quartz or recycled glass, take note - most use pigments that are not designed to stand up to outdoor use, so the elements may change their appearance over time.

 Natural stone quartzite (not to be confused with quartz) is a close second, and we mean close.
 It has essentially the same qualities as granite but at a slight discount.
 It also looks nearly identical to marble, while being significantly easier to care for.